-One of the best places you can visit in Ireland is the mesmerising county Galway, a place that will quickly capture your heart.
-Galway is a gift that everyone should enjoy, you’ll experience the best of authentic Ireland, traditional Irish culture and modern living all in one great setting.
+One of the best places you can visit in Ireland is the mesmerising county of Galway, a place that will quickly capture your heart.
+Galway is a gift that everyone should enjoy.
+You’ll experience the best of authentic Ireland, traditional Irish culture, and modern living all in one great setting.

-Located in the West of Ireland, Galway is a modern city offering a lively and inviting atmosphere; there is genuinely so much to see and do while you are here.
-It can be hard to decide where to stay on holidays, as your accommodation can completely change your overall opinion of a place.
+Located in the West of Ireland, Galway is a modern city offering a lively and inviting atmosphere; there is much to see and do while you are here.
+Deciding where to stay on holiday can be challenging, as your accommodation can completely change your opinion of a place.
 But you don’t need to worry, as we have plenty of ideas for the best places to stay in Galway.
 We hope this guide helps to make your stay in this beautiful part of Ireland even more special.

-In this article we will show you some beautiful locations with a brief explanation as to what sets them apart from other locations.
-We have also linked to the hotel pages so you can easily check out the full range of amenities and prices offered by each accommodation type.
-Travel websites such as TripAdvisor were used to check the overall rating of locations as well as the amenities offered, so you can enjoy this article knowing it is based on real holiday maker’s experiences.
+In this article, we will show you some beautiful locations and briefly explain what sets them apart.
+We have also linked to the hotel pages so you can quickly check out the full amenities and prices each accommodation type offers.
+Travel websites such as TripAdvisor were used to check the overall rating of locations and the amenities offered, so you can enjoy this article knowing it is based on real holiday maker’s experiences.

 Places to Stay in Galway City